System-Theoretic Analysis of Dynamic Generalized Nash Equilibria -- Turnpikes and Dissipativity: Introduction

 \begin{enumerate} \item[1.]
-Demonstrating the crucial structural link between turnpike properties in parametric OCPs and parametric GNEs providing a foundation for system-theoretic analysis of GNEs. \item[2.]
-Establishing that strict dissipativity implies the turnpike property, also in GNEs.
+We demonstrate the crucial structural link between turnpike properties in parametric OCPs and parametric GNEs providing a foundation for system-theoretic analysis of GNEs. \item[2.]
+We establish that strict dissipativity implies the turnpike property, also in GNEs.
 Further, we derive a converse turnpike result, connecting the turnpike of the open-loop trajectory to dissipativity with respect to the steady-state GNE. \item[3.]
-Providing an optimality-like interpretation of GNEs by considering a game value function and studying its local gradient structure.
+We provide an optimality-like interpretation of GNEs by considering a game value function and studying its local gradient structure.
 Additionally, we show that the storage function's gradient equals the sum of agents' dual multipliers at the steady-state GNE. \item[4.]
-Designing mechanisms to suppress the leaving arc in GNE open-loop trajectories, using per-agent linear terminal penalties to ensure trajectories converge to and remain at the optimal operating point. \end{enumerate}
+We design mechanisms to suppress the leaving arc in GNE open-loop trajectories, using per-agent linear terminal penalties to ensure trajectories converge to and remain at the steady-state GNE. \end{enumerate}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:problem} formulates the finite-horizon GNE problem for which we establish turnpike and dissipativity results in Section~\ref{sec:DissTurn}.
 We study connections between KKT systems of OCPs and GNEs in Section~\ref{sec:OCP-GNE-relation} and conclude the paper with simulation results in Section~\ref{sec:Sim}.